 Café Schopenhauer

-The crowd leans fashionable Millennials, but upper-middle-class folks from the nearby neighborhood of Währing (District 18) also appear here.
-Reinforcing the intellectual ethos of the Viennese coffeehouse, there's an entire corner laid out with books for sale.
+The crowd leans fashionable Millennials and upper-middle-class folks from nearby Währing (District 18).
+As a hat-tip to the intellectual ethos of the Vienna coffeehouse, there's an entire corner laid out with books for sale.
 The dishes are named after famous philosophers; my favorite is "Simone de Beauvoir" – espresso with a cigarette.
 Why Schopenhauer?
-The reason is disappointingly prosaic: the cafe is located right by Schopenhauer Street.
+The reason is disappointingly prosaic: the cafe is located by Schopenhauer Street.